 Interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
-Centra is exposed to interest rate risk associated with amounts due to the parent company, floating rate long-term debt and the purchased gas variance accounts.
-At March 31, 2011, an increase or decrease of 1% in the interest rate would reduce or increase net income, respectively, by \$0.5 million (2010 - \$0.5 million).
+Centra is exposed to interest rate risk associated with amounts due to the parent company, floating rate long-term debt, fixed rate long-term debt maturing within 12 months, and the purchased gas variance accounts, offset by the change in interest capitalization.
+At March 31, 2012, an increase or decrease of 1% in the interest rate would reduce or increase net income, respectively, by \$1 million (2011 - \$0.5 million).